Plane-Symmetric Capillary Turbulence: Five-Wave Interactions: Numerical Model and Parameters

 We now apply the procedure of conformal transformation of the region occupied by the liquid into the half-plane of new conformal variables: $\{u,v\}$.
 The surface of fluid corresponds to the line $v=0$:

-Here, $\hat H$ is the Hilbert transform defined in the Fourier space as $\hat H f_k=i\cdot \mbox{sign}(k)f_k$.
+Here, $\hat H$ is the Hilbert transform defined in the Fourier space as $\hat H f_k=i\cdot \mbox{sgn}(k)f_k$.
 The free surface profile is defined implicitly in parametric form: $\eta(x,t)=Y(X(u,t),t)$.
 To date, the procedure of deriving the equations of motion of the liquid in the conformal variables is well known (see \cite{dya96, dya2002,ovs74}).
-On this reason, we just write the final equations addiing terms responsible for the dissipation and pumping of energy:
+For this reason, we just write the final equations adding terms responsible for the dissipation and pumping of energy:

 where $J=X_u^2+Y_u^2$ is the Jacobian of the transformation, $\hat \gamma_k$ is the dissipation operator, and $\mathcal{F}(\textbf{k},t)$ is the random external force acting at large scales.
-In this work, we take into account the viscosity effect phenomenologically, i.e., high harmonics are damped starting from a certain wavenumber $k_d$, but in the inertial region of $k$, the dissipation effect is absent.
+In this work, we take into account the viscosity effect phenomenologically, i.e., high-frequency harmonics are damped starting from a certain wavenumber $k_d$, but in the inertial region of $k$, the dissipation effect is absent.
 In Fourier space, the viscosity operator $ \hat \gamma _{k}$ is defined as follows:

 where $\gamma _{0}$ is a constant that determines the intensity of dissipation.
 The fourth power of $k$ in the viscosity operator was taken by analogy with \cite{korot19}.
 This choice ensures good convergence of the numerical solution.